zhlzhl/RL_flex_design/readme.md

 ```commandline
 tensorboard --logdir=data
 ```

+Note that the default behavior is during training, rewards are calculated using 50 samples of demand to evaluate the structgure, while during the evaluation, rewards are calculated using 5000 samples.
+Therefore, one important metric to look for is `Eval_EpRet-Max`, which shows the structure performance of the best out of 50 structures that are generated during each evaluation every `--save_freq` epoch.

 ### Collect the best structures
 Evaluation of trained models are carried during training which is specified through a combination of e.g., `--save_frequency 10` and `--do_checkpoint_eval`.
 Trained models at each checkpoint is